Enactment Date: September 1, 2004

-ESPEC CORP. (hereinafter, "ESPEC")'s corporate philosophy emphasizes the development of better relationships and enhanced value exchangeability with all stakeholders, and the fulfillment of social responsibilities as a good corporate citizen.
+As a good corporate citizen, ESPEC CORP. (hereinafter, "ESPEC")'s corporate philosophy emphasizes the development of better relationships (enhanced value exchangeability) with all stakeholders, and the fulfillment of social responsibilities.
 This philosophy is reflected in ESPEC's clearly defined investor relations IR policy, as detailed below.

 In conducting IR activities, ESPEC aims to deepen understanding of ESPEC among all of its stakeholders, including shareholders and investors, and build closer relationships of trust, thereby ensuring that its corporate value is fairly assessed.
 ESPEC also hopes to enhance the quality of management by effectively incorporating feedback and evaluations from the market into its corporate activities.